graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### Input Object

-Input objects are composite types used as inputs into queries defined as a list of named input values.
+Input objects are composite types defined as a list of named input values.
+They are only used as inputs to arguments and variables and cannot be a field return type.

 For example the input object `Point` could be defined as: